Skip to content

 new Case created, not yet reviewed by an analyst

 resolved Investigation complete, findings documented.
-Records MTTR timestamp
+Records TTR timestamp

 closed Case fully closed.
 Terminal state